Chattahooligans/hooligan-hymnal-app/docs/new-deployment.md

 **THIS SECTION IS THE MOST IMPORTANT OF THEM ALL.
 IT IS VERY EASY TO MAKE A MISTAKE THAT WILL RUIN YOUR LIFE FOREVER.
 DON'T FUCK IT UP.**

 The app.json file contains information needed to help turn the code into a working application.
 It's critical to make sure this file is correct *before* you run `expo publish` or `expo build` for the first time.
-Start out by deleting the Chattanooga app manifest, `app.json`, and renaming `example-app.json` to `app.json`.

 Let's walk through some fields that you should pay special attention to.